Ramona's Cuisine

 Instructions

 • Peel, wash and cut the horseradish root into chunks.
-Place into a food processor and give it a good few pulses until it will look like rice grains or even smaller.
-You may also use a grater (small holes) too.
+Place it into a food processor and give it a good few pulses until it will look like rice grains or even smaller.
+A grater (small holes) is also good.
 Place into a larger bowl.
-Cover so it will not make you cry any further.
+Cover so it will not make you cry any further ;-).

-• Grate the beets, I normally use grater on food processor to do them but grating them manually is also super easy and quick option.
+• Grate the beets, I normally use a grater or a food processor to do them but grating them manually is also a super easy and quick option.
 Place in the same bowl with the horseradish.

 • Mix the beets and the horseradish together along with the remaining ingredients, the cider vinegar (150ml), honey or maple syrup (30ml), salt and the freshly ground black pepper.
 Mix all well using a wooden spoon until nicely homogenised.